mad-ady/odroid-cpu-control/README.md

-# odroid-xu3-cpu-control
+# odroid-cpu-control
-Simple script to set CPU parameters such as governor and frequencies for your XU3 (and possible XU4)
+Simple script to set CPU parameters such as governor and frequencies for your Odroid device (XU3 and possible XU4)

 Usage:
 ```
-./odroid-xu3-cpu-control [options]
+./odroid-cpu-control [options]

  -l, --list                 List a parameter
  -s, --set                  Set a parameter